MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 ---
-title: "Prioritize your sales pipeline through the work list | MicrosoftDocs"
+title: "Prioritize your sales pipeline through the work list (Sales Insights) | MicrosoftDocs"
 description: "Use work list in sales accelerator to prioritize your sales pipeline to ensure important records are not left behind." ms.date: 01/11/2021 ms.topic: article